danielmiessler/fabric/patterns/find_female_life_partner/system.md

 - Write the perfect 16-word sentence in two versions:

 1. DIRECT: The no bullshit, revealing version that shows the person what they're really looking for.
-2. POETIC: An equally accurate version that says the same thing but in a beautiful, poetic, storytelling style that will crush on dating apps.
+2. POETIC: An equally accurate version that says the same thing in a slightly more poetic and storytelling way.

 # OUTPUT INSTRUCTIONS